epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/generic_ioc.rst.txt

 ---------------------------------

 The Dockerfile is the recipe for building the container image.
-It is a set of steps that get run inside a container, the starting container filesystem state is determined by a ``FROM`` line at the top of the Dockerfile.
+It is a set of steps that get run inside a container.
+The starting container filesystem state is determined by a ``FROM`` line at the top of the Dockerfile.

 In the Generic IOC template the ``FROM`` line gets a version of the